How long does it take?

 My oldest had a book club meeting and swim class, and that night the 4 youngest had an evening church program.
 While my oldest was at book club, the younger kids and I did an afternoon at the park, when naptime in the van didn’t happen.
 Because naptime didn’t happen, my youngest fell asleep on the way from swim class to supper.. missed dinner, and ended up home with my oldest instead of her program.
 Oh well.

 I met with my 2nd daughter’s psychologist and developmental pediatrician, which is an all day trip, because it’s an hour’s drive one-way.
 The other kids did school at home with their father.
-That evening, the 4 youngest went with Daddy to a BBQ while my oldest had Cadets.
+That evening, the 4 youngest went with their father to a BBQ while my oldest had Cadets.
 While waiting for my oldest, I was working with some new clients.